It’s a major source of stress for most retirees: Managing their portfolio withdrawal rate to ensure that they don’t outlive their assets.

 You can potentially work longer, generate part-time income during retirement, reduce your living expenses by downsizing to a smaller home, or move to a lower-cost locale.

 Homeowners who are age 62 and older might also consider a reverse mortgage, which allows eligible seniors to convert a portion of their home equity into cash without having to sell their property.
+However, reverse mortgages can be complicated, carry significant upfront costs, and may not be ideal for everyone.
 (Learn more: Reverse mortgages: What you need to know)